-Dr Logan completed her research Master’s with the University of Sydney and her PhD with the Charles Sturt Faculty of Education.
-She has been employed with Charles Sturt since the inception of the Dubbo Campus and has undertaken various roles as the campus has developed.
-Her research interests include: tertiary education in science, health education, academic professional practice, health practitioner wellbeing, patient safety.
+Patricia completed her research Master’s with the University of Sydney and her PhD with the Charles Sturt Faculty of Education.
+She has been employed with Charles Sturt since the inception of the Dubbo Campus undertaking various roles as the campus developed.
+Research interests include: Parkinson’s Disease, tertiary education in health science, health practitioner wellbeing, patient safety.
 Patricia can now be found on the Bathurst Campus.

-Dr. Logan’s Course Director Portfolio includes: Bachelor of Science (Honours), Bachelor of Food Science and Nutrition, Bachelor of Health and Medical Science, Bachelor of Medical Laboratory Science (Pathology), Master of Medical Science (with specialisations).
+Course Director Portfolio: Bachelor of Science (Honours), Bachelor of Food Science and Nutrition, Bachelor of Health and Medical Science, Bachelor of Medical Laboratory Science (Pathology), Master of Medical Science (with specialisations).

-Senior Fellow of the Higher Education Academy (SFHEA) United Kingdom
+- Senior Fellow, Higher Education Academy UK.
+(SFHEA)

 Project lead: Office of Learning and Teaching Seed Grant 2016

 Enrolled nurse transition: development of a university preparation program for direct entry to 2nd year.

 Please see the Bioscience Essentials website developed by this project team - www.bioscienceessentials2brn.com